shubhamklogic/AgroLens/README.md

-# AgroLens
+# AgroLens 🌾
-AI-based Crop Yield Prediction & Advisory System
+AI-based Crop Yield Prediction & Advisory Application

 ## About the Project
-AgroLens is an AI-powered platform designed to predict seasonal crop yields and provide actionable agricultural advisory to smallholder farmers.
+AgroLens is an AI-powered application designed to predict seasonal crop yields and provide actionable agricultural advisory to farmers.
+It is an application (not a website) and is designed to work in offline mode.
+The system supports both English and Hindi languages for better accessibility.

-The system integrates weather, soil, historical yield, and market price data to support data-driven farming decisions.
+The solution uses historical agricultural data and machine learning models to support data-driven farming decisions.

 ## Key Features
 - Crop yield prediction using machine learning
 - Advisory on irrigation and fertilizer usage
 - Explainable AI (feature importance)
+- Offline functionality
-- Multilingual and offline support (planned)
+- Bilingual support (English & Hindi)
-- Farmer-friendly interface
+- Simple and farmer-friendly interface

 ## Technology Stack
-- Python, Machine Learning
+- Programming Language: Python
-- Pandas, Scikit-learn, XGBoost
+- Machine Learning: Pandas, Scikit-learn, XGBoost
-- Flask / FastAPI (backend)
+- Backend: Flask / FastAPI
-- React Native / Flutter (frontend)
+- Frontend: Mobile/Desktop App UI (React Native / Flutter)
-- NASA POWER, SoilGrids, Agmarknet APIs
+- Data Sources: Government and public datasets
+  (APIs used only during data collection and training phase)

 ## Project Status
 Currently under development (Academic Project).